High-CRI LED lighting: Calculation

 CRI is calculated from the differences in the chromaticities of eight CIE standard color samples (CIE 1995) when illuminated by a light source and by a reference illuminant of the same correlated color temperature (CCT), commonly measured in kelvins, indicating the light color produced by a radiating black body at a certain temperature; the smaller the average difference in chromaticities, the higher the CRI.
 A CRI of 100 represents the maximum possible value.
 Lower CRI values indicate that some colors appear unnatural.
 Incandescent lamps have a CRI above 95.
-Cool white fluorescent lamps have a CRI of 62, however fluorescent lamps containing rare-earth phosphors are available with CRI values of 80 and above.
+Cool white fluorescent lamps have a CRI of 62, fluorescent lamps containing rare-earth phosphors are available with CRI values of 80 and above.

 For CCTs less than 5000 K, the reference illuminants used in the CRI calculation procedure are the spectral power distributions (SPDs) of blackbody radiators; for CCTs above 5000 K, imaginary SPDs calculated from a mathematical model of sunlight are used.
 These reference sources were selected to approximate incandescent lamps and sunlight, respectively.

 The CRI measure in use in 2017 was developed by the CIE in 1974 and slightly updated in 1995.
 The measure has two main flaws.
 Its color differences are measured in a non-uniform color space.
 Its color sample set has just 8 items, which is too few to test lights with complex spectra.
-A light manufacturer can tune its SPD to the sample set so as to achieve an artificially high CRI.
-In 2015 the Illuminating Engineering Society (IES) produced a replacement to the CRI measure that uses a newer color space and 99 color samples.
-In 2017 the CIE published an almost identical measure, but it did not deprecate its 1995 CRI measure.
+A light manufacturer can tune its SPD to the sample set to achieve an artificially high CRI.
+In 2015, the Illuminating Engineering Society (IES) produced a replacement to the CRI measure that uses a newer color space and 99 color samples.
+In 2017, the CIE published an almost identical measure, but it did not deprecate its 1995 CRI measure.